linode/docs/docs/products/tools/longview/guides/metrics/index.md

 ## Access your Longview Client Metrics

-1. To view a Longview Client's detailed graphs and metrics, log in to the [Cloud Manager](https://cloud.linode.com/) and click on the **Longview** link in the sidebar.
+1. To view a Longview Client's detailed graphs and metrics, log in to [Cloud Manager](https://cloud.linode.com/) and click on the **Longview** link in the sidebar.

 1. On the Longview Clients listing page, click on the **View Details** button corresponding to the client whose system statistics you'd like to view.
 This displays the information and metrics for the corresponding system.
 From here, you can select from the following tabs to view specific metrics: